-Brazilian artist Johab Silva lives and works in the Washington, D.C. metro area.
-He is a Lecturer at Maryland University and professor at Nova Community College, and one of the founding members of Kicker Collective.
-He owns a graduate degree in Arts in Education from the Corcoran College of Art & Design and a MFA from Maine College of Art & Design.
-Silva’s ongoing research explores themes of environmental issues, time, chance, and fabrication/consumption/collection of digital media, through lenses of a multidisciplinary practice (NFTs, VR, generative media, and performance art).
-His works have been exhibited nationally and internationally, including The Corcoran Gallery of Art, Transformer Gallery, Miami Art Palace, Santo André Museum of Art, Cody Gallery, Touchstone Gallery, The Wrong Biennale, and Kreeger Museum.
-Recent exhibitions include the Institute of Contemporary Art (ICA), Portland, Maine, His work has been reviewed in The Washington Post, Sculpture Magazine, Cruzeiro do Sul Newspaper, PBS, and many other media venues.
+Brazilian artist and art educator Johab Silva lives and works in the Washington, D.C. metro area and he is founder of NEW MEDIA WORKSHOP.
+Silva holds a graduate degree in Arts in Education from the Corcoran College of Art & Design and an MFA from Maine College of Art & Design.
+His ongoing research investigates environmental and communities’ issues as result urban development, through the lenses of a multidisciplinary practice (NFTs, VR,/AR, generative media, video projections, and performance art).
+His works have been exhibited nationally and internationally, including The Corcoran Gallery of Art; Santo André Museum of Art, Brazil; The Kreeger Museum, Institute of Contemporary Art (ICA), Portland, ME; NKR Neuer Kunstraum, Düsseldorf, Germany; and Museum of Contemporary Art, VA.
+Most recent and upcoming exhibitions include Fulton Gallery, Salisbury, MD, Current Space, Baltimore, MD (Upcoming).
+Silva's works can be found in many private collections and have been reviewed in The Washington Post, BmoreArt, Sculpture Magazine, Cruzeiro do Sul Newspaper, PBS, and many other media venues.

 STATEMENT